This homemade ramen seasoning is easy to make and tastes so good! This recipe makes 4 servings of seasoning blend (about 1 tablespoon per serving).

 Links on some posts are affiliate links and as an Amazon Associate I earn from qualifying purchases.

 Specialty Ingredients - You'll need some bouillon cubes for this recipe.
-You can use whatever kind you'd like, but BOU Bouillon are quite good and if you are vegetarian you can use these Not-Beef and Not-Chicken cubes.
+You can use whatever kind you'd like, but BOU Bouillon is quite good, and if you are vegetarian you can use these Not-Beef and Not-Chicken cubes.

 Storing Tips - You can save this seasoning blend for up to 6 months if you store it in an airtight container in a cool, dry place.